 Current Accredited Wound Care Certification Programs

-Accredited wound care certification requires prior wound care experience on the part of the candidate.
-Two organizations exist that currently offer formally recognized accredited certifications in wound care:
+Accredited wound care certification requires the candidate to have prior wound care experience.
+Two organizations currently offer formally recognized accredited certifications in wound care:

 - The American Board of Wound Management (ABWM)